Dark Circles by Caite Dolan-Leach

 Published by Ballantine Books on April 19, 2022

 my rating: 2 stars

 Goodreads avg: 3.41 (as of 2022-08-29)

 disclaimer: I received an advanced copy of this book from NetGalley and the publisher in exchange for review consideration.
-All of the opinions presented below are my own.
-Quotes have been taken from the advanced copy and are subject to change upon publication.
+Quotes have been taken from the advanced copy and may differ from the final publication.

 The stories told about us are not our own.

 I had to pick this up because I really liked We Went to the Woods by the same author.
 I found it well-written and compelling at first, so the average Goodreads rating confused me, but We Went to the Woods also has a low average so I brushed it off.
 I really enjoyed the setup, meeting Liv and the House of Light.
 Olivia is an actress who had a recent public outburst that prompts her assistant slash best friend Jess to send her to rehab.
 The House of Light is more of a spiritual retreat and Liv thinks she knows exactly what she’s in for.
 Since this is a literary thriller of sorts, I think we all know that things end up taking a turn.

 After the first third, this began to drag for me.
 I felt like the various elements didn’t quite mesh and some things began to get repetitive.
 It was just missing that something to make it feel compelling.
 It was a bit of a disappointment for me because I did like the concept of integrating a podcast into the narrative (which I think was done well here) but I struggled with the novel as a whole.
 I also found one of the final twists to be unsatisfying and wasn’t convinced by some of the character motives.
 I’m really hoping I get along better with Dolan-Leach’s next book.